erakai/Treasury/README.md

 # Treasury

-A command-line tool to securely encrypt passwords and notes using AES encryption.
+A command-line tool to securely encrypt passwords with AES-128, storing them in a database.

 ----
 ### Installation

+Download the jar file from /target/ and place it somewhere in your path.
+Run it with `java -jar /path/to/Treasury*.jar [arguments]`.

+You can create an alias on UNIX machines to simplify this.
+I have the following in my .bashrc:
+`alias treasury='java -jar /mnt/c/Users/path/to/Treasury/target/Treasury*.jar'`

+This allows me to run commands by typing just `treasury [arguments]`.
 ### Usage

+Run `treasury --help` to view all available commands.

 ----
 ### Technology